BDC Hamburger Icon

 While your new employees will learn many skills on the job, investing in employee training is critical when it comes to email etiquette.
 Communication training is particularly important when managing a multigenerational workforce with various ideas about what is acceptable.

-Because communication platforms, styles and methods change frequently, you may need to update and refresh your training periodically to address texting, phone calls and social media messages as well as email.
+Because communication platforms, styles and methods change frequently, you may need to update and refresh your training periodically to address texting, phone calls and social media messaging as well as email.
 For example, you may want your representatives to incorporate a casual text message marketing style and a relaxed social media marketing tone.

 4. Respond to emails promptly.